 The Federal Government is one of the very few areas of the economy that is growing - its contract spending has doubled in the last decade and is expected to increase even more!
 The Government has established goals of $125 billion in contract awards to small businesses, $25 billion to minority-owned businesses, $25 billion to women-owned businesses, and $15 billion to veteran-owned businesses!

-For 28 years, Getting Started in Federal Contracting has been the standard reference for government contract information, guidance, and advice.
+For more than 30 years, Getting Started in Federal Contracting has been the standard reference for government contract information, guidance, and advice.
 Now, with this revised and expanded fifth edition, you have all the help you need to win your fair share of Government business!

 Table of Contents Index